espressif/esp-idf/docs/api-guides/ulp_instruction_set.rst

 **Description**
    The instruction reads up to 16 bits from a peripheral register into a general purpose register: ``R0 = REG[Addr][High:Low]``.

-   This instruction can access registers in RTC_CNTL, RTC_IO, and SENS peripherals.
+   This instruction can access registers in RTC_CNTL, RTC_IO, SENS, and RTC_I2C peripherals.
 Address of the the register, as seen from the ULP, can be calculated from the address of the same register on the DPORT bus as follows::

     addr_ulp = (addr_dport - DR_REG_RTCCNTL_BASE) / 4